EQUIPPING KINDERS IN THE THOMASTOWN & MILL PARK ELECTORATE FOR KIDS OF ALL ABILITIES

 The program will also provide kinders with up to $200,000 to upgrade buildings and playgrounds to make them more inclusive through the buildings and playgrounds stream.

-It builds on the Labor Government’s landmark $202.1 million Education State Early Childhood Reform Plan, which recognises the importance of giving families support in early childhood so kids are ready for kinder, ready for school and ready for life.
+It builds on the Government’s landmark $202.1 million Education State Early Childhood Reform Plan, which recognises the importance of giving families support in early childhood so kids are ready for kinder, ready for school and ready for life.

 Quotes attributable to Minister for Early Childhood Education Jenny Mikakos